What is Gross National Product (GNP)?

 Importance of GNP

 Policymakers rely on Gross National Product as one of the important economic indicators.
-GNP produces crucial information on manufacturing, savings, investments, employment, production outputs of major companies and other economic variables.
+GNP produces crucial information on manufacturing, savings, investments, employment, production outputs of major companies, and other economic variables.
 Policymakers use this information in preparing policy papers that legislators use to make laws.
-The government applies the GNP information in determining the resident’s total income and making policies about savings and policies.
-Economists rely on the GNP data to solves national problems such as inflation and poverty.
+Economists rely on the GNP data to solve national problems such as inflation and poverty.

 When calculating the amount of income earned by a country’s residents regardless of their location, GNP becomes a more reliable indicator than GDP.
 In the globalized economy, individuals enjoy many opportunities to earn an income, both from domestic and foreign sources.
-When measuring such broad data, GNP provides information that other productivity measures cannot produce.
-If residents of a country would only be limited to domestic sources of income, GNP would be equal to GDP, and it would be less valuable to the government and policymakers.
+When measuring such broad data, GNP provides information that other productivity measures do not include.
+If residents of a country were limited to domestic sources of income, GNP would be equal to GDP, and it would be less valuable to the government and policymakers.

 The information provided by GNP also helps in analyzing the balance of payments.
 The balance of payments is determined by the difference between a country’s exports to foreign countries and the value of the products and services imported.
 A balance of payments deficit means that the country imports more goods and services than the value of exports.
-The government must borrow funds from other countries to pay for its imports.
-A balance of payments surplus means that the value of the country’s exports is higher than the imports, and this provides enough capital to fund domestic production.
+A balance of payments surplus means that the value of the country’s exports is higher than the imports.

 GNP vs. GDP